Frequently

 Remember, though - use of different diameters of

 tires on a limited-slip rear-end is only very temporary!
+On

 What

 kind of brakes do you use?
+Our

-Our pedals are mounted directly on the
+pedals are mounted

 chassis, below floor level, like the original, with aluminum pivoting